 Understanding the Impact of Erectile Dysfunction on Relationships

 There can be a great deal of initial confusion after male sexual dysfunction, such as erectile dysfunction (ED), has become apparent.
 People can even become upset the first couple of times, as the man will probably feel ashamed and worried about his overall health and his sex life, while his partner might even feel concerned that their partner is no longer attracted to them.
-Both of these inner turmoils can make it hard for both to properly voice their feelings to each other.
+Both of these inner turmoils can make it hard for them to properly voice their feelings to each other.

 For the men affected with ED, guilt is not an uncommon feeling after the fact, as is embarrassment.
 They may also feel like they’re “less manly” because of their inability to perform sexually, regardless of their age; the common perception is that their female partners will think less of them or even mock them for it.
 This makes it less likely for men to initiate a conversation about their struggle with ED and even to be in denial about it.